 Moodle Training Modules

-These self-paced tutorials cover a large variety of Moodle topics and are designed to provide help with using Moodle and a range of tools.
+These self-paced modules available in Moodle cover a large variety of Moodle topics and are designed to provide help with using Moodle and a range of tools.

 This module showcases a variety of Moodle communication tools, including Blackboard Collaborate, with examples and links to UNSW Teaching Gateway resources for you to start facilitating both synchronous and asynchronous communication in your course.
 Self-enrolment key: StudentSPWS2